mcmorry/PW-language-localized-URL/README.md

 ### urlSegments

-This module use the url segments of ProcessWire to map the localized pages to real ones.
+This module uses the url segments of ProcessWire to map the localized pages to real ones.
 This means that `$input->urlSegments` will return all the localized pages toghether with the segments.
 Plus, the limit of 4 segments includes the page tree.